OVERVIEW

 Integrating User Feedback

 We listened closely to what mattered most - what information users needed, what could help them feel confident in making a decision, and what could potentially get in their way.
+I used ChatGPT to analyze transcripts from live testing sessions and used the results to incorporate the following improvements.

 We listened closely to what mattered most - what information users needed, what could help them feel confident in making a decision, and what could potentially get in their way.
+I used ChatGPT to analyze transcripts from live testing sessions and used the results to incorporate the following improvements.

 PRODUCT UPDATE #1